madwork/fixer/README.markdown

 Usage
 -----

-    # Download the daily rates.
+Download the current, 90-day, or historical rates:

     Fixer.daily

-    # Download the 90-day historical rates.
     Fixer.historical_90

-    # Download all historical rates.
     Fixer.historical

-    # Use the built-in cache.
+Use the built-in cache.
+The base currency will default to €:

     cache = Fixer::Cache
-    cache.to_usd
+    cache.to_usd # a EUR/USD quote
     => 1.397

+Switch base currency to USD and get a USD/EUR quote:

-    cache.base = "EUR"
+    cache.base = "USD"
     cache.to_eur
     => 0.7158

-    # It doesn't get any simpler than this.
+Cache is a singleton class and should hit the ECB only once in a long-running process.